polyvet/medmed_cba/README.md

-# Cost–Benefit Analysis (CBA) Shiny App for Medical Mediation
+# Cost–Benefit Analysis Shiny App for Medical Mediation

 This repository contains a single-file [Shiny](https://shiny.posit.co/) application (`CBA_medmed_app.R`) for estimating the economic and time savings from using mediation instead of litigation in medical malpractice disputes.
 The app implements a stochastic simulation model with user-customizable cost, duration, and uptake parameters.